swellstores/swell-js-docs/content/en/cart.md

 })
 ```

+> **Note:** In February 2019, PayPal introduced Smart Payment Buttons.
+Swell's integration uses a previous version named checkout.js, which continues to be supported by PayPal and Swell. <a href="https://www.notion.so/swellstores/Swell-PayPal-integration-examples-e693bcb3cdeb435f91488bb9ed671a3e">More details and examples</a>.

 ### Update cart metadata

 Use the `metadata` object to store arbitrary values on a cart.
 As opposed to storing custom fields with the <a href="https://swell.store/docs/api/">backend API</a>, the metadata object is publicly accessible, making it easy to add custom data throughout your checkout flow.
 Note: the `metadata` object can also be queried and updated using the backend API.